 Xero even uses AI search to support other non-support use cases.
 For example, they tailor the search experience in their app marketplace to make sure visitors can quickly find the best solution for their needs (while increasing the chance of engagement, click-through, and conversion).

-Xero is not alone in their successful use of AI to improve call center efficiency.
 Boomi saw a 300% increase in case deflection during the first three months after implementing Coveo AI within Salesforce.
 Today, 97% of Boomiverse sessions involve intelligent search.
 Their contact center performance has significantly improved center operations.
+They’ve embraced this technology in their contact center, and it’s paying tremendous dividends.

-It’s a similar story for Medallia, who leverages Coveo AI to help out contact center agents already servicing a customer issue.
+Medallia leverages Coveo AI to help out contact center agents already servicing a customer issue.
 With Coveo AI, Medallia’s Tier 1 agents can now handle 34% more cases on their own, without escalating to the next service level.

-Last Thought: Solution and Execution is Everything
+Solution and Execution is Everything for Contact Center AI

 The first is that the stakes are incredibly high in terms of contact center performance.
 Increasingly, customers will not tolerate even one bad call center experience.
 Which begs the question: what’s the cost of a single incoming phone call compared to the cost of losing the customer entirely?